overture-stack/SONG/song-docs/source/server.rst

     # URL used to ensure files exist in the storage server
     # Note: The same SONG auth token will be used for requests sent
-    #       to the SCORE service.
-This means same scope must be
+    #       to the SCORE server.
+This means the same scope must be
-    #       able authorized to access the SCORE storage service.
+    #       authorized to access the SCORE storage service.
     dcc-storage.url=https://storage.cancercollaboratory.org

 The example file above configures the server to use the ``id.icgc.org`` id service, ``auth.icgc.org`` auth service, and the ``storage.cancercollaboratory.org`` SCORE storage service with a local Postgres database, however any similar service can be used.
 For example, the :ref:`Docker for SONG Microservice Architecture <docker_microservice_architecture>` uses a different implementation of an OAuth2 server.